Garmin Oregon 700 Review

 Hopefully, you’re successful in locating your geocache then you can log your find using the Oregon 700.
-The options you get in logging a cache are similar to what you’ll find with other devices – Found, DNF, Maintenance Required etc. After you’ve recorded the cache, the next step is to keep going, and you can find the next nearest cache and press ‘go’ again!
+The options you get in logging a cache are similar to what you’ll find with other devices – Found, DNF, Maintenance Required etc. After you’ve recorded the cache, the next step is to keep going, and you can find the nearest cache and press ‘go’ again!

 The Garmin Oregon 700 uses both the GPS and the GLONASS satellite systems.
-Thanks to the amplified antenna it can lock onto your position quicker than previous models.
+Thanks to the amplified antenna, it can lock onto your position quicker than previous models.

 With smartphone connectivity, you can receive your messages on the screen of the handheld – useful if you need to know when your supper will be ready!
-More importantly, however, you can utilise features such as live tracking data, geocaching live and active weather reports.
+More importantly, however, you can utilize features such as live tracking data, geocaching live and active weather reports.